juansgomez87/tava-data/README.md

 ### Usage
 The speech, EGG and tEGG audio files are in `audio` directory.
 The egemaps features are in the `feats` directory.
+The ratings are saved in the `annotations` directory, where `AllData.csv` contains each rating and `SummaryData.csv` contains the mean and standard deviation per stimuli.

 1. Extract acoustic features:
 ```